astridyuan2/OIM-3640-01-Final-Project/proposal.md

 Both Thomas and Astrid have studied abroad where they faced a lot of traveling around Europe very frequently.
 Although traveling is exciting, packing is universally painful—people overpack, forget essentials, misunderstand weather patterns, and waste time second-guessing what to bring.

 Especially when Thomas was studying abroad in London, he was unaware that places in Europe use a different type of electrical cord plug and therefore he was unable to charge his devices when he was traveling in Europe for the first time.
 Another time, Thomas packed a lot of heavy winter clothes when he traveled to Tenerife during the winter but realized that Tenerife is tropical all year round after he landed.
-Astrid encountered a lot of the similar issues when she traveled in Barcelona where traveling within Europe requires a lot of preparation and flights usually do not allow a lot of luggage and therefore packing efficiently will be very important.
+Astrid experienced many similar challenges while studying abroad in Barcelona，where traveling within Europe required extensive planning.
+Budget-friendly flights often came with strict luggage restrictions, making it essential to pack efficiently within a carry-on.

 Our project aims to solve this problem with an **AI Trip Packing Assistant**: a Python-based tool that automatically generates a smart, optimized packing list for any trip.
 Rather than relying on generic online lists, our assistant will tailor recommendations to the user’s specific destination, dates, and planned activities.

-The core idea is that the user will input their **destination**, **trip dates**, and a brief description of **planned activities**, for example:
+The core idea is that the user will input their destination and trip dates, and then select their planned activities from a multiple-choice list of common travel purposes.
+Users may choose more than one option, since a single trip can involve multiple types of activities.
+The initial activity options will include:

-- “city sightseeing”
-- “hiking”
-- “business meetings”
-- “playing volleyball”
-- “beach vacation”
+A. City sightseeing
+B. Hiking or outdoor excursions
+C. Business meetings or formal events
+D. Sports or recreational activities (e.g., volleyball)
+E. Beach or pool vacation
+Etc...

+This structured activity selection will help the program tailor packing recommendations more accurately.

 Once this information is provided, the program will: